The Day a Farm Errand Changed History — Modern Paraphrase | fresh.bible

 After days of searching, was ready to call it.
 He turned to his servant with a completely reasonable concern:

 "Let's head back.
-At this point my has probably stopped worrying about the donkeys and started worrying about us."
+At this point my father has probably stopped worrying about the donkeys and started worrying about us."

 But the servant had a different idea: